 That means that good levels of each enzyme are a must to get the most from the food you eat.

 Your body produces a vast number of different individual enzymes, each of which is most often named for the molecule it breaks down, plus an “-ase” on the end.
 To keep things simple, these enzymes are generally grouped together into three overarching categories:

 Other specific enzymes you may hear nutritionists talk about include:

-So if any of these situations are true for you, you might benefit in supplementing with extra digestive enzymes.
+So if any of these situations are true for you, you might benefit from topping up your digestive enzymes.